A BCBA®-Related Graduate Certificate with a Course Sequence Verified by ABAI®

 An optional orientation will be offered on-campus in Greeley, Colorado.

-The Behavior Analyst Certification Board, Inc. has verified the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.
-Applicants will have to meet additional requirements to qualify (see below).
+The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst or Board Certified Assistant Behavior Analyst® examination.
+Applicants will need to meet additional requirements (see below) before they can be deemed eligible to take the examination.

-The Behavior Analyst Certification Board (BACB) is a nonprofit organization that credentials behavior analysts who have...
+The Behavior Analyst Certification Board® (BACB) is an organization that credentials behavior analysts who have...

-- Completed a BACB-verified course sequence such as this one;
+- Completed an ABAI-verified course sequence such as this one;

 - Accrued sufficient field experience hours [To qualify at the BCBA level, the BACB requires supervisees to complete 1,500 hours of Supervised Independent Fieldwork in behavior analysis] and;